-WHY WE LIKE IT: This option will work to clean the air supply throughout your entire home.
-It can tackle both small and large rooms with ease using the cleansing properties of ultraviolet light.
+WHY WE LIKE IT: This option will clean the air supply throughout your home.
+It can easily tackle small and large rooms using the cleansing properties of ultraviolet light.
 This is an ozone-free option.

 This option is unique to most run-of-the-mill air purifiers because it installs directly into your house.
 Instead of setting it up with an outlet or rechargeable battery, you’ll install it into your duct so that it can take care of all the airflow in your home.
 This makes it perfect for a full-house clean you can’t find elsewhere.
 However, keep in mind that this air purifier uses ultraviolet as its purifying agent.
 Those with allergies or asthma would be better off choosing a method with a HEPA filter.

 This PCO UV air purifier uses a dual-lamp system to bring fresh airflow throughout your home.
 The cleansing properties of ultraviolet light are used to tackle allergens and particles that exacerbate asthmatic lungs.
 It installs easily, so you can have fresh air within minutes.
 This model also uses Philips brand bulbs, which are made in Europe.

 WHY WE LIKE IT: You’ll know when this air purifier is on and working because an LED lights up to confirm it’s in operation.
 It uses ultraviolet light that is powerful enough to clean an entire home.
 This model also comes with an electronic ballast installed.